microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-3-build-ontology.md

     Select **Choose data source**.
 3. For the **Property type**, leave the default selection of **Non-timeseries properties**.
 4. For the **Unique Id**, select *Stop_Code*.
-5. For **Mapped properties**, map the following properties (use the default property names unless otherwise noted):
+5. For **Mapped properties**, map **Stop_Name** from the source data to the *DisplayName* property on the right side.

-    - Stop_Name as DisplayName
+    Then, add the following new properties to the mapping.
+When you select these property names from the source columns on the left side, leave the default matching names that populate on the right side.
     - Stop_Code
     - Road_Name
     - Borough